Jnagasuresh/devops_infra_project/securitycontext.md

 * To create CSR, use below command, we need to use previously generated key to create CSR
     > openssl req -new -key maha.key -out maha.csr -subj "/CN=maha/O=development"

- * Copy ca.crt and ca.key from cluster to maha user home foler in laptop or jumpserver
+ * Copy ca.crt and ca.key from cluster to maha user home folder in laptop or jumpserver

 > scp ca.crt maha@34.171.18.121:/home/maha
  > scp ca.key maha@34.171.18.121:/home/maha